 The Basics of Food Safety

 It may sound obvious but you need to make sure your food is safe to eat for the consumer; treat the food as if you are going to consume it yourself and avoid making it harmful to eat.
-Always remove any unsafe food from your work station and complete the relevant incident report form afterward.
+Always remove any unsafe food from your workstation and complete the relevant incident report form afterwards.
 You also need to make people aware why you have removed the food and why you have recalled previously removed food.

 Managing Food Hygiene